Vincenzo Santapaola: 1990s, criminal activities and arrests

-Vincenzo’s involvement in criminal activities began to take shape during the early 1990s, a period of intense internal strife within Cosa Nostra.
+Santapaola's involvement in criminal activities began to take shape during the early 1990s, a period of intense internal strife within Cosa Nostra.
 In December 1992, Vincenzo was arrested alongside his brother Francesco during a large-scale operation targeting Mafia figures.
 However, after an appeal, both were released from custody.
-Despite this temporary setback, Vincenzo’s criminal activities continued unabated, and he was soon re-arrested in 1993 as part of Operation "Orsa Maggiore."
+Despite this temporary setback, Vincenzo’s criminal activities continued unabated, and he was soon re-arrested in 1993 as part of Operation "Orsa Maggiore".

 The operation "Orsa Maggiore" was a key investigation aimed at uncovering the power struggles within Cosa Nostra, especially between the Corleonesi Mafia clan and the Catania Mafia family.
 Vincenzo’s connection to this conflict, along with his association with his father’s criminal dealings, marked him as a central figure in Mafia affairs.
 He was later released but soon faced further legal troubles.

-On September 1, 1995, Vincenzo's mother, Carmela Minniti, was murdered in her luxurious apartment located in the Cerza area of San Gregorio, on the outskirts of Catania.
-Giuseppe Ferone, a former ally of the Santapaola family, shot her multiple times, driven by a desire for revenge against Nitto Santapaola.
+On 1 September 1995, Vincenzo's mother, Carmela Minniti, was murdered in her luxurious apartment located in the Cerza area of San Gregorio, on the outskirts of Catania.
+Giuseppe Ferone, a former ally of the Santapaola family, shot her multiple times, driven by a desire for revenge against Benedetto "Nitto" Santapaola.

 In 1999, Vincenzo was arrested again during the investigation known as "Orione 2," which sought to expose the escalating tensions between the factions of Cosa Nostra.
 This investigation highlighted the growing division within the Mafia, particularly between Riina's loyalists and Provenzano's loyalists.
 Vincenzo’s involvement in these struggles underscored his position as a key player within the Catania Mafia, though he was ultimately released from detention after a period of imprisonment.
 Throughout the 1990s and early 2000s, Vincenzo’s arrests continued, with multiple detentions and releases, showcasing his integral role in the Mafia while navigating the law enforcement efforts aimed at dismantling his family’s criminal activities.